Editing shapes in the Inspector

 Alternatively, select a shape and press ⌃⌘R, then click and drag anywhere outside the shape to rotate it.

-To change the axis on which your shape rotates, simply click and drag the crosshair at its center to the point you want to rotate around.
-To reset the center point, simply select your shape again.
+To change the axis on which your shape rotates, click and drag the crosshair at its center to the point you want to rotate around.
+To reset the center point, select your shape again.

 Click and drag a shape’s center point crosshairs to change its rotational axis